Beryllium: beryllium sulphide

-The beryllium in beryllium sulphide formally is in the oxidation state 2.
+The oxidation number of beryllium in beryllium sulphide is 2.

 - Hill system formula: Be1S1